silverhammermba/blog/_drafts/ui.markdown

     // use the connection
     connection.send(someCommand)

-This is not necessarily a _bad_ software design, but I wouldn't necessarily call it programmer-interface-driven.
+This is not necessarily a _bad_ software design, but I wouldn't call it programmer-interface-driven.
 If both assumptions _do_ turn out to be true, then all of this wonderful flexibility becomes annoying boilerplate.
 Your developers will almost certainly start writing their own wrappers to avoid